B2B Agency Pricing Glossary

 Q: How often should industry benchmarks be updated?

-A: Update benchmarks annually with fresh data sources, as market conditions and channel performance evolve rapidly in B2B marketing.
+A: Refresh benchmarks annually with new data sources, because market conditions and channel performance evolve rapidly enough that two-year-old numbers can actively mislead your planning.

 Q: What if our performance consistently exceeds industry benchmarks?

-A: Above-benchmark performance may indicate unique advantages, superior execution, or measurement differences rather than unrealistic benchmarks.
+A: Consistent above-benchmark results may signal unique advantages, superior execution, or measurement differences rather than unrealistic benchmarks, so diagnose before you raise targets.

 Budget Allocation